hanpq/getps.dev/modules/PSLogs/getstarted.md

 **Parameters:**
 - `-Type`: The target type (File, Console, etc.)
-- `-DisplayName`: Unique identifier for this target instance.
+- `-UniqueName`: Unique identifier for this target instance.
 If omitted, defaults to the Type value
 - `-Configuration`: Target-specific configuration including the new `Tags` property

 **Note:** For backward compatibility, the `-Name` parameter is still supported as an alias for `-Type`.